Smoothness of components of the Emerton-Gee stack for $\text{GL}_2$: A component of as a quotient of a scheme

-\begin{proof} To see that $\mathcal{\tilde{T}}$ is a monomorphism and representable by an algebraic space, we show that the diagonal is an isomorphism.
+\begin{proof} To see that $\mathcal{\tilde{T}}$ is a monomorphism and representable by algebraic spaces, we show that the diagonal is an isomorphism.
 This is implied by the fact that the top arrow in the following cartesian diagram is an isomorphism (by Lemma \ref{diagonal-is-isom}) and \cite[\href{https://stacks.math.columbia.edu/tag/04XD}{Tag 04XD}]{stacks-project}.

 Since the diagonal is an isomorphism, we also have that $\mathcal{\tilde{T}}$ is unramified.
 Therefore, to show \'{e}taleness, it suffices to show that $\mathcal{\tilde{T}}$ is formally smooth \cite[\href{https://stacks.math.columbia.edu/tag/0DP0}{Tag 0DP0}]{stacks-project}.
-As we did in Lemma \ref{diagonal-is-isom}, we may check formal smoothness using Artinian local rings, and in fact, show formal smoothness of $\mathcal{T}$ since any affine point of $\left[X/G\right]$ can be written as a composition of an affine point of $X$ with the quotient map $X \to \left[X/G\right]$.
+As quotient map $X \to \left[X/G\right]$ is smooth, we reduce to showing formal smoothness of $\mathcal{T}$ by checking the lifting property along Artinian local rings as in Lemma \ref{diagonal-is-isom}.
 It suffices then to show the following:

 Suppose $R$ and $S$ are Artinian local $\mathbb{F}$-algebras with $j: Spec\, S \to Spec \, R$ a closed scheme and $j^{\#}: R \to S$ a surjection of local rings with the kernel $I$ squaring to zero.
 Then the dashed arrow in the following diagram exists so that all triangles commute: